cescoffier/quarkus-openshift-workshop/docs/docs/fight-microservice.md

 ![fight-directory-structure](target/fight-directory-structure.svg)

-It generates the following in the `hero-service` folder:
+It generates the following in the `fight-service` folder:

 * the Maven structure with a `pom.xml`
 * an `io.quarkus.workshop.fight.FightResource.java` resource exposed on `/api/fights`.
 * a straightforward java Record `Fight.java` that encapsulates the hero and villain inputs for a fight.
 * the corresponding `Hero.java` and `Villain.java`.
 * a java Record `FightResult.java`.
 Quarkus automatically creates an instance of `FightResult` from the LLM’s JSON response.
+* an intelligent service `FightSimulatorService.java`.
+This is where we will define the interaction with the LLM.
 * the `application.properties` configuration file.

 ### Defining LLM interactions